tinawing/comp3770-discoboard/README.md

-# comp3770-discoboard
+# comp3770-musical-instrument
-A research project investigating musical expression and generation using the STM32L476G Discovery board
+A research project investigating musical expression and generation using Arduino